microsoft/component-detection/README.md

 ### Using Codespaces

-You can also use [GitHub Codespaces](https://docs.github.com/en/codespaces/overview) to run and develop Component Detection in the cloud.
+You can use [GitHub Codespaces](https://docs.github.com/en/codespaces/overview) to run and develop Component Detection in the cloud.
 To do so, click the green "Code" button at the top of the repository and select "Open with Codespaces".
 This will open a new Codespace with the repository cloned and ready to go.

 ### Using VS Code DevContainer